dcolinmorgan/pyNB/docs/pyNB_simple_app_note.md

 ### Benchmarking on GeneSPIDER N50 Dataset

-To validate PyNB's implementation and compare inference methods, we performed comprehensive benchmarking on the GeneSPIDER N50 dataset (Marbach et al., 2012), a standard benchmark consisting of 50-gene networks with systematically varied signal-to-noise ratios (SNR).
+To validate pyGS's implementation and compare inference methods, we performed comprehensive benchmarking on the GeneSPIDER N50 dataset (Marbach et al., 2012), a standard benchmark consisting of 50-gene networks with systematically varied signal-to-noise ratios (SNR).

 #### Experimental Design